Upper Cervical Spine Injury

 After posterior cervical fusion at the C2-3 level, halo vest immobilization for 3 months is necessary for the bipedicular fracture and for consolidation of the fusion mass.

 Rotary Subluxation of C1 Vertebra On C2 Vertebra

 This is an uncommon injury in adults.
 Rotary C1-C2 subluxation is more common in children and that behaves differently from the injury in adults.

 An open mouth view may reveal wink sign.
-The wink sign is caused due to over riding of C1-2 joint on one side ans normal configuration on other side.
+The wink sign is caused due to overriding of the C1-2 joint on one side and normal configuration on the other side.

 However, since the atlantoaxial joint permits flexion, extension, rotation, and lateral bending, radiographic asymmetry is produced when the head is tilted laterally or rotated or if a slightly oblique odontoid view is obtained.